Lokendra0308/Sem-Project/README.md

                            [Off-chain Storage (IPFS)]
 Every movement of a drug batch updates the blockchain.

-Users interact through a decentralized app (DApp).
+Users interact through a decentralized .

 Optional IPFS storage for detailed batch documents.